-- Contributing to a range of housing options for current and future residents.
-(Goal: A Place for Everyone 1.3) - Providing a welcoming and friendly community that provides people with access to opportunities.
-(Goal: A Place for Everyone 1.4) - Promoting a safe, vibrant, and connected community by revitalizing a previously developed site.
+- A range of housing options for current and future residents.
+(Goal: A Place for Everyone 1.3) - A welcoming and friendly community that provides all people with access to opportunities.
+(Goal: A Place for Everyone 1.4) - Promote a safe, vibrant, and connected (physical and person) community.
 (Goal: Community Prosperity and Engagement 2.3) - A range of neighborhood types that addresses residential, commercial, social, and cultural needs and uses while building and evolving Chapel Hill's character for residents, visitors, and students (Goal: Good Places, New Spaces 4.5) - Reduce the carbon footprint of all Town-owned or managed services and properties; require that all new development meets standards; and support residents in minimizing their personal footprints (Goal: Nurturing Our Community 5.7)